scouten/ericscouten.travel/content/2023/07-25+british-columbia/index.md

 cover = "es-4564-027"
 +++

-After an extended intermission at home, our summer break road trip has resumed.
-My daughter and I both spent some time in the San Juan Islands.
+My daughter and I are on one last road trip before our summer vacation comes to an end.
+We both spent some time in the San Juan Islands over the last few days.
 (See [146 Parks](https://146parks.blog) for some details of my explorations.)
 Since then, we've headed north into parts of British Columbia neither of us have seen before.

 <!-- more -->